Tens of Thousands of Social Security Recipients Could Lose Gun Rights - www.independentsentinel.com

 In May 2016, the Obama administration published the Social Security gun rule in the Federal Register according to The Hill.
 It was finalized on Monday and tens of thousands of law-abiding elderly citizens could lose their gun rights because of this rule.

-The Social Security Administration pencil pushers will now do to Social Security (SS) recipients what is being done to our veterans by the Veterans’ Administration.
+The Social Security Administration pencil pushers get to do to Social Security (SS) recipients what is being done to our veterans by the Veterans’ Administration.
+They will actually take gun rights away without due process.

-Senator Grassley (R-IA) said that 99% of the people the FBI prohibits from owning guns are considered ‘mentally defective’ by the VA bureaucrats and they are targeted for matters as insignificant as having problems managing their personal finances and requiring a fiduciary.
+Senator Grassley (R-IA) said that 99% of the people the FBI prohibits from owning guns are considered ‘mentally defective’ by the VA bureaucrats.
+The veterans are targeted for matters as insignificant as having problems managing their personal finances and requiring a fiduciary.

 It could include a multitude of issues such as “subnormal intelligence or mental illness” to “incompetency,” an unspecified “condition,” or “disease.”